Quick decision: Business Central vs NetSuite

 -

-Microsoft Business Central vs. NetSuite Features and Functionality
+Microsoft Business Central vs. NetSuite features and functionality

 Both systems cover core ERP needs, but they do it differently.